mlhartme/maven-dockerbuild-plugin/README.md

 ## Parameterization

-Dockerfiles can be parameterized using the `ARG` instruction.
+Dockerfiles can be parameterized using Dockers `ARG` instruction.
 You can set these arguments in the plugin configuration inside the `arguments` element; e.g.

     <configuration>